halina20011/Ender-3-time-lapse-converter/README.md

 </div>

 <h2>How to change some program settings?</h2>

-in working directory, there is file with name ''settings.json" (/settings.json).
-In there there are values you can change.
+<p>In working directory, there is file with name ''settings.json" (/settings.json).
+In there there are values you can change. </p>

 setting | info | type
 --- | --- | ---